layabox/layaair-doc/English/LayaAir_AS3/2D/beginners/animation/swf/readme.md

 Prepare an animated file that conforms to the SWF conversion specification, and then open the design pattern of LayaAirIDE.

-Select the menu `tool ` --> `SWF conversion` conversion to open the SWF conversion tool panel, as shown in Figure 1.
+Select the menu `tool ` --> `SWF conversion` to open the SWF conversion tool panel, as shown in Figure 1.

 ![图1](img/1.png)